 Exceptions to At-Will Employment

 Although at-will employment highlights the broad powers of employers, there are limitations.
 Employees cannot be fired for discriminatory reasons based on certain factors.
 This includes race, religion, national origin, sex, disability, age (over 40), or genetic information.
 You can't be fired for posting about protected characteristics.
-This includes things like your religious beliefs or political affiliation, for example.
+This includes things like your religious beliefs, for example.

 The National Labor Relations Act (NLRA) offers another protection: "protected concerted activity."
 You are within your legal rights to engage in discussions about wages, work conditions, or forming a union, even on social media.
 This is important because it allows employees to collectively address workplace concerns without fear of reprisal.
 If you are fired for exercising these rights, it could be considered wrongful termination.